dodaucy/auWin/README.md

 #### Display handle

-Displays the HWND of the selected windows.
+Displays the HWND of the selected windows in the [output display](#output-display "Output display").
 This can be used to [select windows](#hwnd--window-handle "HWND / Window Handle").
 An example of a HWND is `0x00000000000802EC`.

 ![display handle](assets/introduction/actions/display_handle.png)